 \section{Abstract}

 Consider a learning algorithm, which involves an internal call to an optimization routine such as a generalized eigenvalue problem, a cone programming problem or even sorting.
-Integrating such a method as layers within a trainable deep network in a numerically stable way is not simple -- for instance, only recently, strategies have emerged for eigendecomposition and differentiable sorting.
-We propose an efficient and differentiable solver for general linear programming problems which can be used in a plug and play manner within deep neural networks as a layer.
-Our development is inspired by a fascinating but not widely used link between dynamics of slime mold (physarum) and mathematical optimization schemes such as steepest descent.
-We describe our development and demonstrate the use of our solver in a video object segmentation task and meta-learning for few-shot learning.
-We review the relevant known results and provide a technical analysis describing its applicability for our use cases.
-Our solver performs comparably with a customized projected gradient descent method on the first task and outperforms the very recently proposed differentiable CVXPY solver on the second task.
+Integrating such a method as a layer(s) within a trainable deep neural network (DNN) in an efficient and numerically stable way is not straightforward -- for instance, only recently, strategies have emerged for eigendecomposition and differentiable sorting.
+We propose an efficient and differentiable solver for general linear programming problems which can be used in a plug and play manner within DNNs as a layer.
+Our development is inspired by a fascinating but not widely used link between dynamics of slime mold (physarum) and optimization schemes such as steepest descent.
+We describe our development and show the use of our solver in a video segmentation task and meta-learning for few-shot learning.
+We review the existing results and provide a technical analysis describing its applicability for our use cases.
+Our solver performs comparably with a customized projected gradient descent method on the first task and outperforms the differentiable CVXPY-SCS solver on the second task.
 Experiments show that our solver converges quickly without the need for a feasible initial point.
-Interestingly, our scheme is easy to implement and can easily serve as layers whenever a learning procedure needs a fast approximate solution to a LP, within a larger network.
+Our proposal is easy to implement and can easily serve as layers whenever a learning procedure needs a fast approximate solution to a LP, within a larger network.